lusaxweb/vuesax/docs/components/input.md

 ## Default

-The input is a functional part in an application so to implement it we have the `vs-input` component.
+The input is a functional part in an application, For implementing it we have the `vs-input` component.

 <vuecode md>
 <div slot="demo">